Anh and Susan both retired five years ago, when Anh was 60 and Susan was 61

 - At the same time, their investment property was worth around $500,000 bringing an average annual income of around $26,282.

-- Over the past five years they've withdrawn around $40,536 (combined) each year from their super.
+- Over the past five years they've withdrawn a combined amount of on average around $44,177 each year from their super.

 Susan and Anh's numbers